Ten-dimensional neural network emulator for the nonlinear matter power spectrum: Parameter Sensitivity

 In Fig.~\ref{fig:param_sensitivity}, we show how the matter power spectrum varies with the cosmological parameters at $z=0$ and $z=2$.
 The reference cosmology is the same as that used in Ref.~\cite{Yang2025}.
 We see that large variations (up to $\sim 150\%$) in the matter power spectrum are supported by { GokuNEmu} around $\theta_\text{ref}$.
 While the results for $z=0$ are consistent with those in our previous work~\cite{Yang2025}, we notice that the current predictions are more accurate and smoother.
 For instance, { GokuEmu} failed to accurately generate matter power spectra for $w_a$ near the lower bound of its prior range (see panel 7 of Fig.~15 of Ref.~\cite{Yang2025}), while { GokuNEmu} successfully captures the dependence of the matter power spectrum on $w_a$ throughout the prior range.

 From the figure, we also find that the most sensitive $k$ mode (denoted as $k_\text{s}$) at which the matter power spectrum varies with each of the parameters changes with redshift, typically shifting to higher $k$ as redshift increases.
-The values of $k_\text{s}$ has changed compared to those in Ref.~\cite{Yang2025}, given that the current emulator is more accurate and has a wider range of $k$ modes.
-For instance, $k_\text{s}$ for $\Omega_\text{m}$ at $z=0$ is now $\sim 10.99h/\text{Mpc}$ (upper limit of { GokuNEmu}'s range), while it was $\sim 0.90h/\text{Mpc}$ in Ref.~\cite{Yang2025}.
-Another noticeable fact is that, for most of the parameters, the matter power spectrum is more sensitive to their changes at $z=2$ than at $0$ (thus wider fractional variations), except for $n_\text{s}$, $w_0$, and $w_a$.
+The values of $k_\text{s}$ are consistent with those reported in Ref.~\cite{Yang2025}, showing only minor differences that may arise from the different $k$-binning schemes and/or the wider $k$-range coverage adopted in this work.
+In addition, we notice that, for most of the parameters, the matter power spectrum is more sensitive to their changes at $z=2$ than at $0$ (thus wider fractional variations), except for $n_\text{s}$, $w_0$, and $w_a$.